Sport Fishing Regulations

 ***Can be purchased by residents or nonresidents.

-If you lose your sport fishing license and validations, visit any license agent, Department license sales office or log in to the license sales service at www.dfg.ca.gov/licensing/ols to obtain a low cost duplicate and validations.
+If you lose your sport fishing license visit any license agent, or Department license sales office to obtain a low cost duplicate.
 Duplicate Abalone Report Cards and Sturgeon Report Cards may only be purchased at Department license sales offices.

 Sport fish may present a health hazard when eaten due to natural and industrial chemicals in their flesh, especially when they are consumed often over a long time.
 Although the chemical levels found in sport fish are usually low, harmful levels do occur in some locations.
 The Office of Environmental Health Hazard Assessment (OEHHA) provides consumption advice.

 These advisories are not intended to discourage you from eating fish.
 Fish are nutritious and an excellent source of low-fat protein.
 The advisories should be followed to make your sport fish eating safer.

 OEHHA can provide more information on the advisories and the health effects of chemical contaminants in the fish.
 An illustrated brochure can be requested in several languages.
 Please note that the specific advisories may be revised or new ones added.
 To stay current, and to request additional information, please see the OEHHA website at www.oehha.ca.gov or contact the Pesticide and Environmental Toxicology Section (PETS) of OEHHA in Sacramento at (916) 327-7319 or in Oakland at (510) 622-3170, or write to us at PETS/OEHHA, 1515 Clay St., 16th Floor, Oakland, CA, 94612.
 OEHHA publications are also available on the Internet at www.oehha.ca.gov.